Enlargement of the eurozone

 The enlargement of the eurozone is an ongoing process within the European Union (EU).
 All member states of the European Union, except Denmark which negotiated an opt-out from the provisions, are obliged to adopt the euro as their sole currency once they meet the criteria, which include: complying with the debt and deficit criteria outlined by the Stability and Growth Pact, keeping inflation and long-term governmental interest rates below certain reference values, stabilising their currency's exchange rate versus the euro by participating in the European Exchange Rate Mechanism (ERM II), and ensuring that their national laws comply with the ECB statute, ESCB statute and articles 130+131 of the Treaty on the Functioning of the European Union.
 The obligation for EU member states to adopt the euro was first outlined by article 109.1j of the Maastricht Treaty of 1992, which became binding on all new member states by the terms of their treaties of accession.

-As of 2025, there are 20 EU member states in the eurozone, of which the first 11 (Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain) introduced the euro on 1 January 1999 when it was electronic only.
+As of 2026, there are 21 EU member states in the eurozone, of which the first 11 (Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain) introduced the euro on 1 January 1999 when it was electronic only.
 Greece joined 1 January 2001, one year before the physical euro coins and notes replaced the old national currencies in the eurozone.
-Subsequently, the following eight countries also joined the eurozone on 1 January in the mentioned year: Slovenia (2007), Cyprus (2008), Malta (2008), Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015) and Croatia (2023).
+Subsequently, the following nine countries also joined the eurozone on 1 January in the mentioned year: Slovenia (2007), Cyprus (2008), Malta (2008), Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015), Croatia (2023), and Bulgaria (2026).

-Six remaining states are bound by the EU treaties to introduce the euro once they fulfil certain economic criteria known as the convergence criteria — Bulgaria, Czech Republic, Hungary, Poland, Romania and Sweden — of which only Bulgaria currently participates in ERM II.
+Five remaining states are bound by the EU treaties to introduce the euro once they fulfil certain economic criteria known as the convergence criteria — the Czech Republic, Hungary, Poland, Romania, and Sweden.
 Since the convergence criteria requires participation in ERM II for a minimum of two years, and non-eurozone member states are responsible for deciding when to join ERM II, they can delay their compliance with the criteria by not joining ERM II.
-In July 2025 the legislative acts required for Bulgaria's adoption of the euro were approved, and the country is in the process of acceding as the 21st member state of the eurozone effective 1 January 2026.
+A 2022 study, based on optimum currency area theory, finds that these non-euro area members fit the euro area as well as the core euro area countries.